Capital City: Stockholm

 Healthcare in Sweden

-If you are living in Sweden or are about to move there permanently before 31st December 2020, you’ll have life-long healthcare rights as you do now, provided you remain resident.
-You can learn more about how to get access to healthcare in Sweden here.
+If you are living in Sweden or are about to move there permanently before 31st December 2020, you’ll have life-long healthcare rights as you do now, provided you remain a resident.
+You can check this guide and learn more about Healthcare for UK nationals in Sweden.

 The Swedish healthcare system is generally good and mainly government-funded, universal for all citizens (Sweden and foreign-born), and decentralized.
 Private healthcare also exists.
 Healthcare for citizens under 18 is completely free, as well as dental care for people up to 23 years of age.
 There is a high-cost ceiling to most medical fees, so they don’t exceed a certain amount.
 On average, you’d spent an equivalent of £96 a year on all your medical consultations.